zussini/sciencedev_pl/README.md

 ###### In long term it could serve as a source of ideas for current and future governments and tech related companies to look for inspiration in  future reforms.

+## Main targets:
+###### - serve as a source of ideas in context of development of science

+## Architecture.
+###### I would like it to work as multiple layers.
+They would work hierarchically, so the lower levels would provide information and basis for next ones.
+First would be storytelling, so I would like to have short story, about some idea how things work elsewhere or more creatively how it would work here basing on a short story.
+Second would be ideas brought form previous layer.
+Next layer (third) would be finding of solutions how to bring them to life in our scenario (conditions). (...).